"There’s never a question of if you can take advantage all Carnegie Mellon has to offer."

 We’re often asked if it’s possible to double major, or major and minor, or creatively combine two areas of study across our undergraduate colleges.
 For instance, is it possible to study both science and music, engineering and business, or art and computer science?
 The answer is almost always yes.

 Each college differs in their first-year experience and approach to general education.
-Freshman year will give you a taste of what your academic college has to offer with introductory courses like Introduction to Computing for Creative Practice (SCS), Survey of Design + Workshop (CFA) or the Phage Genomics Research Course (MCS).
+Freshman year will give you a taste of what your academic college has to offer with introductory courses like Introduction to Computing for Creative Practice (SCS), Survey of Design + Workshop (CFA) or Programming for Scientists (MCS).
 You’ll get a feel for college-level, Carnegie Mellon courses and grow within the campus community as a whole.

 While our students are often focused and specialized within a particular academic area, there are a myriad of possibilities for interdisciplinary study, research, projects, etc. Students are able to take classes across six academic colleges — as long as your schedule allows, of course.
 As a student at Carnegie Mellon, you can add additional majors and minors across colleges to pursue a wide range of interests through unique academic combinations, such as: